rossja/dotfiles/README.md

 1. Close terminal, start iterm2
 1. Enjoy the awesome!

+**A screenshot of the zsh configuration described above**
 ![screenshot of the zsh configuration described above](images/screenshot-iterm2-misterioso.png?raw=true "a handy screenshot")

+**A screenshot of the same config on the system terminal, using the Pro theme**
 ![screenshot of the same config on the system terminal, using the Pro theme](images/screenshot-terminal-pro.png?raw=true "another handy screenshot")